When and Where to Watch the Century’s Longest Lunar Eclipse in India

 The Dark Knight at 10: Why It's One of the All-Time Great Movies

-We will witness the longest lunar eclipse of the century on the night of Friday, July 27, an event that will see the moon in the Earth’s shadow for a period of 1 hour 43 minutes.
+We will witness the longest lunar eclipse of the century on the night of Friday, July 27 2018, an event that will see the moon in the Earth’s shadow for a period of 1 hour 43 minutes.
 While this period is for the total lunar eclipse 2018, the duration of the eclipse - including the partial phases - will be over 6 hours.
 This eclipse will also be a Blood Moon, a phenomenon where the moon appears red in colour.
 India is among the best places to see the lunar eclipse 2018, along with the Middle East, southern China, and eastern Africa.
+For those unaware, a lunar eclipse is a phenomenon the moon passes behind the Earth and into its shadow, and sunlight is unable to reach it.

 The eclipse is estimated to start in India at 11:44pm IST on Friday night and the total lunar eclipse 2018 is expected to begin at 1am IST.
 From 1:15am to 2:43am, the moon will be in the middle of the Earth’s shadow and will appear reddish in colour.
-After 2:43am, the eclipse will continue till 4:58am though the effect will not look as great.
+The eclipse will continue till 4:58am though the effect will not look as great.

 Due to pollution, people in some metro cities in India may not be able to view the eclipse in its full glory, but those in the countryside should get a good view of the phenomenon.
 Cloudy skies, however, can block the view of the moon altogether.
 The Delta Aquariids meteor shower will also be visible to an extent — the meteor shower will be at its peak on July 30, but even on July 27 (the day of the eclipse), the lack of light from moon will allow us to somewhat spot the meteors.